doctor-blue/moony_nav_bar_android/README.md

     }
 }

- no_name_bottombar.onItemReselectedListener = object : OnItemReselectedListener {
+ binding.moonyNavBar.onItemReselectedListener = object : OnItemReselectedListener {
     override fun onItemReselect(id: Int) {
         if (it == R.id.your_menu_id) {
             //your code